LeonorTu/Libft/born2beroot/README.md

 A security module in the Linux kernel that allows the system administrator to restrict the capabilities of a program.

 **SUDO**
+* sudo (superuser do) is a command in Linux and Unix-like operating systems that allows users to run commands with the privileges of another user, most commonly the root user.
 Value of sudo
 * Increased security: By allowing non-root users to perform administrative tasks, sudo reduces the need for users to log in as root, which can help to protect the system from unauthorized access and malicious actions.
 * Simplified administration: sudo simplifies system administration by allowing non-root users to perform tasks without the need to manually switch to the root user.
 This can save time and effort for system administrators.